TexasInstruments/azure-iot-pal-simplelink/README.md

 <a name="DPS"></a>
 # Device Provisioning Service support
-Support for Device Provisioning Service (DPS) can be enabled in the libraries by setting `use_prov_client` to `true` in the `products.mak` file, and rebuilding the libraries.
-However, enabling it implies the libraries expect DPS to be used at the application level.
+Support for Device Provisioning Service (DPS) is enabled by using the provisioning version of the libraries, e.g. `common_sl_prov_release.a`.
+However, using these libraries expect DPS to be used at the application level.
 As a result, it causes applications that are not using DPS to fail to build, including the simplesample_http sample application in this PAL repository, given it does not implement the HSM interface required by DPS.

 If you are interested in turning on DPS support, it is recommended to download and install the [TI SimpleLink SDK Plugin for Microsoft Azure](http://www.ti.com/tool/SIMPLELINK-SDK-PLUGIN-FOR-AZUREIOT).
 There is an example (`prov_dev_client_ll_sample`) in the Plugin that uses DPS and would be a more suitable starting point.